Personnel Policy

 Refer to the Town of Boulder Junction Employee Handbook for details on State Income Continuation, Worker’s Compensation, Unemployment Insurance and Social Security.

 Leaves of absence without pay may be granted to library employees for maternity, adoption, illness, travel, or graduate or certification training.
-All leaves are considered on a case-by-case basis and must be approved by the director.
-A leave for the director must be approved by the library board.
+All leaves are considered on a case-by-case basis and must be approved by the Library Director.
+A leave for the Library Director must be approved by the library board.

 The library adheres to the Wisconsin Family and Medical Leave Law (section 103.10 of the WI Statues).
 Family leaves of absence without pay are available to employees who wish to take time off from work duties to fulfill family obligations relating directly to childbirth, adoption, or placement of a foster child; or to care for a child, spouse, companion, or parent with a serious health condition.